Our Special Educational Needs Coordinator (SENCo) is

 - Nurture groups - an afternoon session once a week per group.

-- Referrals to mental Health services for children and young people (Previously CAMHS).
+- Referrals to mental health services for children and young people (Previously CAMHS; now called The Emotional Wellbeing Hub).

 - Anger management groups.